ibm-cloud-docs/cis/cis-cli-plugin.md

     - `origin_error_page_pass_thru` : When Origin Error Page is set to `On`, CIS proxies the 502 and 504 error pages directly from the origin.
 [Enterprise Plans Only]{: tag-blue}
     - `origin_max_http_version` : Configure the HTTP version to Origin.
     - `origin_post_quantum_encryption` : Instructs CIS to use Post-Quantum (PQ) key agreement algorithms when it connects to your origin.
     - `prefetch_preload` : CIS prefetches any URLs included in the prefetch HTTP header.
 [Enterprise Plans Only]{: tag-blue}
-    - `pseudo_ipv4` : Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
+    - `pseudo_ipv4` : Adds an IPv4 header to requests when a client is using IPv6, but the server supports IPv4 only.
     - `response_buffering` : Enable or disable buffering of responses from the origin server.
 [Enterprise Plans Only]{: tag-blue}
     - `script_load_optimization` : Improve the paint time for pages that include JavaScript.
     - `security_header` : Enforce a web security policy for your website.
     - `security_level` : Choose the appropriate security profile for your website.
     - `server_side_exclude` : Automatically hide specific content from suspicious visitors.
     - `tls_client_auth` : TLS client certificate presented for authentication on origin pull.
 [Enterprise Plans Only]{: tag-blue}
     - `true_client_ip_header` : CIS sends the user’s IP address in the True-Client-IP header.
 [Enterprise Plans Only]{: tag-blue}
     - `waf` : A Web Application Firewall (WAF) blocks requests that contain malicious content.
     - `websockets` : Allow WebSockets connections to your origin server.
     - `proxy_read_timeout` : Maximum time between two read operations from origin.